leanprover-community/mathlib3/docs/tactics.md

 You can append a `-` to any command to only run the subset of the tests that don't take long to execute.

-Currently this will check for unused arguments in declarations, whether a declaration is incorrectly marked as a def/lemma, and whether a namespace is duplicated in the name of a declaration
+Currently this will check for

+* unused arguments in declarations,
+* whether a declaration is incorrectly marked as a def/lemma,
+* whether a namespace is duplicated in the name of a declaration
+* whether ≥/> is used in the declaration

 You can customize the performed checks like this:
 ```lean